anoopsarkar/compilers-class/llvm-practice.md

     cd /your-path-to/compilers-class-hw/llvm-practice

-Here is how to use the `makefile` in different environments:

-1. On CSIL Linux machines: use `make llvmconfig={{ site.llvmconfig }} all`
-2. On your local macos or other installation: use `make all`

 ### Installation

 We will be using LLVM version {{ site.llvmver }}  for the homeworks in this course offering.